-The University of Redlands and Palomar College have created a partnership to ensure a pathway to a bachelor's degree.
-Now, you can earn a BS in Business degree, from the University of Redlands, while attending classes right on the Palomar College campus.
+The University of Redlands' partnership with Palomar College ensures a successful pathway to your bachelor's degree.
+Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business while attending classes right on the Palomar College campus.